Randal L Meek

 Some people have no life dreams, just moving through life unencumbered by ambition.
 Others have dreams but convince themselves that the dreams are unattainable or that they are unworthy of pursuing them.
 Then, there are those who never surrender their dream but, instead, stand resolute, always with hope in their heart and the will and drive to achieve their heart's desire.
 Welcome to the world of guitarist Randal L Meek.

-Born in 1958, Randal grew up in a large family of six siblings in Vancouver, Canada.
+Born in 1958, Randal grew up in a large family of six siblings.
 His parents were both professionals, neither directly involved with music.
-He took piano lessons at 10 and moved on to trumpet with the high school band.
+He took piano lessons at the age of 10 and moved on to trumpet with the high school band.
 Also, at the same age, he took up guitar, being entirely self-taught.
 His "calling" to music as a career came alive at the relatively early age of 10 when he saw a musical group of three guitarists called The Three D’s.
 "I knew then that it was what I wanted to do."
 However, aspiring to do something and accomplishing it are two different things.
 Randal understood this.

 For the next 35 years, he built a successful law career, but he also continued to practice guitar and compose nonstop.
 I’ve owned and recorded on every iteration of home-recording devices from the first Tascam four-track to the current LogicPro."
 When he turned 60 in 2018, he decided it was time to finally throw his hat into the ring (albeit while keeping his law practice).
-He released a solo album of both songs and instrumentals (Life on the Deck) via Spotify and Apple Music, leading to a substantial amount of success, including 5 million streams on Spotify.
-He also received much positive feedback and advice from many fellow guitarists, including Ken Bonfield, El McMeen and Vin Downes.
+He released a solo album of both songs and instrumentals (Life on the Deck) via Spotify and Apple Music, leading to a substantial amount of success, including 16 million streams on Spotify.
+He also received much positive feedback and advice from many fellow guitarists, including Vin Downes.

 Randal admits that while he persevered all these years, never surrendering the dream, it still feels a bit surreal to him what has transpired.
 Because he never gave up and always believed in himself, he succeeded.
-In his own words "Success” for me has been achieved with the realization of the Imaginary Road Studios album with Will Ackerman producing and playing lead guitar on 4 of the tracks.
-That is the pinnacle, and I achieved it in less than 3 years from my first release.
+In his own words "Success for me has been achieved with the realization of the Imaginary Road Studios albums with Will Ackerman and Tom Eaton producing and Will playing lead guitar on eight of the tracks.
+That is the pinnacle, and I achieved it in less than eight years from my first release.
 From here on out it is just a matter of enjoying the music itself and sharing it with as many people as possible.